Evann Guessand: International career

 Born in France, Guessand holds French and Ivorian nationalities.
-He is a youth international for France.

-In December 2023, Guessand was pre-called up by the Ivory Coast national football team for the 2023 Africa Cup of Nations.
+After representing France at youth level, Guessand was named in the Ivory Coast's provisional squad for the 2023 Africa Cup of Nations in December 2023.

 Guessand made his debut for the Ivory Coast national team on 11 June 2024 in a World Cup qualifier against Kenya at the Bingu National Stadium in Lilongwe, Malawi.
 He substituted Emmanuel Latte Lath in the 61st minute of a scoreless draw.
+He scored his first international goal in a 1–0 win over Burundi on 21 March 2025.

+Having originally only named in the back-up squad for the 2025 Africa Cup of Nations, Guessand was called up to the tournament squad to replace the injured Sébastien Haller on 19 December 2025.
+He appeared in four of the team's five matches at the tournament, scoring once in a 3–2 win over Gabon.

+On 15 May 2026, Guessand was integrated by Ivory Coast coach Emerse Faé in his list of 26 players in order to participate in the 2026 World Cup.

 Personal life

-Guessand is the older brother of Axel Guessand, who was also a French youth international footballer.
+Guessand is the older brother of Axel Guessand, who is also a former French youth international footballer.